 The bandages are now to be removed by yourself, at home while bathing after 5 days.
 If for any specific reason, your wounds need to be rechecked, then your surgeon would specify.

 The next visit would be a month, two months, and three months later, just to make sure you are doing well.
 If you are coming from another city, this follow-up can be done by a telephonic call.
 It is mainly to ensure you are progressing well with your diet and if any medications need to be continued.
-In between if you any issues you can schedule an appointment as per need.
+In between, if you have any issues you can schedule an appointment as per need.
 We recommend patients to come for an in-clinic follow-up at least once after 6 months for a thorough check-up.

 ADROIT centre for Digestive and Obesity surgery is performing all kinds of the esophagus, stomach, and other advanced laparoscopic surgery routinely.
 Our outcomes are par with international standards and our patient satisfaction level is great.
 We have all the facilities for a thorough evaluation of GERD, Acid reflux, Hiatus hernia, and Achalasia cardia problems at our clinic.
 We have a huge experience in the treatment of GERD and a large number of happy patients.
 Click the below links to listen to our patient’s feedback.